MRAC-IAAC/Autonomous-navigation/README.md

 ## Credits
 Autonomous-navigation // HARDWARE II is a project of IAAC, Institute for Advanced Architecture of Catalonia developed at the Master in Robotics and Advanced Construction in 2020/2021 by:

-Students: Shahar Abelson, Charng Shin Chen, Arpan Mathe, Orestis Pavlidis/
+Students: Shahar Abelson, Charng Shin Chen, Arpan Mathe, Orestis Pavlidis //
-Faculty: Carlos Rizzo/
+Faculty: Carlos Rizzo //
-Faculty Assistant: Soroush Garivani/
+Faculty Assistant: Soroush Garivani //